Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 Despite the development of various methods, a systematical comparison of those deep learning methods and classical machine learning methods on benchmarking datasets is lacking.
 Since some of those deep learning methods incorporate domain knowledge (i.e., information on the phylogenetic tree, or unlabeled samples), it would be necessary to do that for classical ML methods too, for a fair comparison.
+In addition, while recent deep learning models often outperform traditional machine learning approaches, these advantages typically depend on the availability of large, high-quality labeled datasets and substantial computational resources.
+In contrast, traditional methods (e.g., random forest, support vector machines) can offer more robust performance in small-sample or low-resource scenarios, where deep learning models are prone to overfitting and require costly training.
+Thus, model selection should consider the specific data characteristics: deep learning excels with abundant data and computational power, whereas classical machine learning approaches remain valuable for smaller or noisier datasets.

 {\bf Integration of various feature types.} Note that 16S rRNA gene sequencing can only provide taxonomic profiles (in terms of microbial compositions) and cannot directly profile microbial genes/functions.
 Shotgun metagenome sequencing can provide comprehensive data on both taxonomic and functional profiles.
 It is quite natural to investigate if combining both taxonomic and functional features will enhance classification performance.
 MDL4Microbiome is such a deep learning method.
 It employs MLP and combines three different feature types, i.e., taxonomic profiles, genome-level relative abundance, and metabolic functional characteristics, to enhance classification accuracy~\cite{lee_multimodal_2022}.